tsadpbb/atropos/environments/community/mcp_tool_calling/README.md

 we used the Single Tool Environment as a framework for the MCP env

 Challenge-
-Finding existing large datasets with MCP calls was extermely difficult.
+Finding existing large datasets with MCP calls was extremely difficult.

 ## Estimate
 ### 🧪 Zero-Training Test Results